mgruddy/Introduction_Deep_Learning/README.md

  | 6/28: More Topics: Style Transfer, GANs, Reinforcement Learning| | | | |
  | 6/30: Final Project Presentation| | | | |

- The final projects produced by the students in this course can be viewed [here](https://docs.google.com/spreadsheets/d/1kUJCgP5zK7Mg0FWoD59JZxE04A1s6AfPNAjaomQSHP0/edit?usp=sharing).

  ### Important USF Dates